1762-08-02 – Combat of Teplitz

 Prelude to the Battle

 On August 1, Kanitz arrived at Sebastiansberg (present-day Hora Svatého Šebestiána) while Seydlitz reached Komotau (present-day Chomutov).
-Torrock retired, constantly keeping contact with the advancing Prussian forces.
+Torrock's Austrian Corps retired, constantly keeping contact with the advancing Prussian forces.
 The same day, Kleist's detachment made a junction with Seydlitz at Johnsdorf (probably present-day Janov).
-The united Prussian corps then advanced up to Dux (present-day Duchcov).
-The jägers along with Kleist Green Croats took positions in the abbey of Ossegg (present-day Osek) while Kanitz reached Brüx (present-day Most).
-Seydlitz and Kleist reconnoitred the positions of the Austrian force of Löwenstein.
-During a skirmish, the Prussians captures 164 Austrians and 4 officers.
-Kleist and Seydlitz could come to an agreement on the general plan of attack.
-Seydlitz had the last word.
+The united Prussian corps then advanced up to Dux (present-day Duchcov), where they encamped.
+The Kleist Jägers along with Kleist Green Croats took positions in the Abbey of Ossegg (present-day Osek) while Kanitz reached Brüx (present-day Most).

 The battlefield presented various types of terrain.
-The neighbourhood of Teplitz consisted mainly of lowland.
-A range of hills extended to the south with the largest one, the Walchodeberg, located near the village of Kradrop.
-Some other lower hills were locate in the vicinity of Strebnina and Straka.
-There were also two ponds near the village of Hundorf, the largest one to the south near the town of Dux and the second between Hundorf and Janegg.
-A long hill extended to the north of Teplitz while several ponds between Janegg and Klein-Ujezd made the approach quite difficult.
+The neighbourhood of Teplitz (present-day Teplice) consisted mainly of lowland.
+A range of hills extended to the south with the largest one, the Walchodeberg, located near the village of Kradrob (present-day Kladruby u Teplic).
+Some other lower hills were located in the vicinity of Sterbina and Straka (present-day Straky).
+There were also two ponds near the village of Hundorf (present-day Hudcov), the largest one to the south near the town of Dux and the second between Hundorf and Janegg (prersent-day Jenikov).
+A long hill extended to the north of Teplitz while several ponds between Janegg and Klein-Ujezd (present-day Újezdeček) made the approach quite difficult.

 The Austrian corps of Löwenstein was deployed in strong positions near the village of Hundorf.
 Its front was covered by ponds and marshes.
 Löwenstein extended his right wing up to Klein-Ujezd to prevent Seydlitz from cutting his line of communication with Serbelloni.
-The Austrian left wing was deployed between Hundorf and Galgenbusch near Strebnina.
-Furthermore, small detachments of cavalry and infantry had taken position at Wschechlaw.
+The Austrian left wing was deployed between Hundorf and Galgenbusch near Sterbina.
+Furthermore, small detachments of cavalry and infantry had taken position at Wschechlap (present-day Všechlapy).
 Baggage had been sent to Aussig.
-However, the Wacholderberg near the village of Kradrop was not occupied by any Austrian unit and Seydlitz decided to attack this position on August 2 in the morning.
+However, the Wacholderberg (present-day Ve Chvojkách) near the village of Kradrob was not occupied by any Austrian unit and Seydlitz decided to attack this position on August 2 in the morning.

 Description of Events

-On August 1 at 10:00 PM, the Prussians regroup for the assault.
-Their main column marched to Neuhof and Preschen with Bellings Hussars (5 sqns) forming the vanguard followed by the infantry and with the rest of the cavalry as rearguard.
-Kleist Croats and Jägers along with a detachment of hussars were sent to Ossegg in front of the Austrian right wing formed by Carl Lothringen Infantry and Batthyányi Dragoons.
-General Kanitz, with 3 bns and 5 sqns, marched by Liptitz in direction of the Austrian centre.
+On August 1 at 10:00 PM, the Prussians regrouped for the assault.
+Their main column marched to Neuhof and Preschen with Belling Hussars (5 sqns) forming the vanguard followed by the infantry and with the rest of the cavalry as rearguard.
+Kleist Green Croats and Kleist Jägers along with a detachment of hussars were sent to Ossegg in front of the Austrian right wing formed by Carl Lothringen Infantry and Batthyányi Dragoons.
+Lieutenant-General Kanitz, with 3 bns and 5 sqns, marched by Liptitz in direction of the Austrian centre.

-On August 2 at sunrise, Bellings hussars (5 sqns) made themselves master of the Wachloderberg and Kleist detachment (about 2,000 men and officers) marched in two line to the assault:
+On August 2 at sunrise, Belling Hussars (5 sqns) made themselves master of the Wachloderberg and Kleist's detachment (about 2,000 men and officers) marched in two line to the assault: